xXalexAdamsXx/xXalexAdamsXx/README.md

 - 👋 Hi, I’m @xXalexAdamsXx
-- 👀 I’m interested in making people happy by making their life easier through software!
+- 👀 I’m interested in making people happy by making their lives easier through software!
 - 🌱 I’m currently learning...
-Well, in my time as a developer, the real question is what are you not learning?
+Well, in my time as a developer, the real question is, what are you not learning?
 There's always something to learn in this field, even something trivial.
 That's why I love computers so much.
 But if you're curious, I'm still figuring out how to center a div...
 - 📫 You can reach me at alexadams6@icloud.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The first time I coded, I told my parents that coding wasn't for me.
   - After telling them that, I went back to working on my coding project for 8 hours straight because I was having so much fun!
-Ever since I knew that being a software engineer was my dream
+Ever since I knew that being a software engineer was my dream.